What are they talking about?

 "What difference does Grass Finishing make?"

-We raise Yak in order to produce the healthiest red meat possible for our customers without leaving a negative impact on our planet.
-Our herds roam freely on open pastures year round and are never feed lot finished.
 Grazing animals and ruminants, like Yaks, are vital to maintaining healthy grassland ecosystems around the globe, promoting soil health and sequestering carbon.
 While all ruminant meat contains bioavailable nutrients like zinc, selenium, iron, and B-vitamins, grass finished beef is shown to contain higher levels of vitamins A and E and other antioxidants.
-Yak meat is higher in protein but lower in calories, and contains more healthy fat and less saturated fat than beef.
+Yak meat is naturally higher in protein but lower in calories, and contains more healthy fat and less saturated fat than beef.

 |